-The Event generator unit (EGU) provides support for inter-layer signaling.
-This means support for atomic triggering of both CPU execution and hardware tasks from both firmware (by CPU) and hardware (by PPI).
-This feature can, for instance, be used for triggering CPU execution at a lower priority execution from a higher priority execution, or to handle a peripheral's ISR execution at a lower priority for some of its events.
+Event generator unit (EGU) provides support for interlayer signaling.
+This means providing support for atomic triggering of both CPU execution and hardware tasks, from both firmware (by CPU) and hardware (by PPI).
+This feature can, for instance, be used for triggering CPU execution at a lower priority execution from a higher priority execution, or to handle a peripheral's interrupt service routine (ISR) execution at a lower priority for some of its events.
 However, triggering any priority from any priority is possible.